 500gramsdried mixed fruituse a dried fruit mix, or a combination of any you happen to have.
 Dried cranberries would be ideal for the festive season.

-Preheat your oven to 140 Fan/160 Celsius/325 Fahrenheit/Gas 3.
+Preheat your oven to 130 Fan/150 Celsius/300 Fahrenheit/Gas 2.

 Prepare your loaf pan by greasing with either oil or margarine, and lining the greased pan with baking parchment.

-Place the dates with the 300mls of water into a saucepan.
+Place the dried fruit along with the dates and 500mls/ 17 fl oz of water into a saucepan.
 Bring to the boil.
-Lower the heat and simmer for about 10 minutes until the dates are soft.Take the dates off the heat and using a potato masher or fork mush up the dates.Add the orange juice and mix.
+Lower the heat and simmer for about 10 minutes.Decant the dried fruit mix to a bowl and allow to cool for 20-30 minutes.
+Give the mix a stir every now and again to release the heat faster.Add the orange juice and mix.